Ink and Identity: Reading Hakka Narratives through Calligraphy

 Transcription of Formosan Dance by Jiang Wenye (2023) by Chiang Po-Hsuan (江柏萱)

-Transcription of Formosan Dance by Jiang Wenye, like many of the contemporary works on display, was commissioned by the HCAC for this exhibition, aimed at showcasing the various facets of Hakka culture predominant in Taiwan, encompassing beliefs, literature, music, and even culinary traditions.
+Transcription of Formosan Dance by Jiang Wenye, like many of the contemporary works on display, was commissioned by the HCAC for this exhibition, which aims to showcase the various facets of Taiwan’s Hakka culture, including beliefs, literature, music, and even culinary traditions.

 Food often serves as a window into culture, and Hakka cuisine is no exception.
-One Hakka dish that has become an integral part of Taiwanese culinary heritage inspired artist Wu Ming (吳鳴)(1959—).
+One Hakka dish, now an integral part of Taiwanese culinary heritage, inspired artist Wu Ming (吳鳴)(1959—).
 In a detailed description, Wu Ming penned instructions — in cursive script — for preparing “Hakka-style stir fry”.

-Beneath the recipe for this dish lies the essence of Hakka culture and practices.
-Traditionally, Hakka people would only offer the “three sacrifices” to the gods on special occasions.
+Beneath the recipe lies the essence of Hakka culture and practices.
+Traditionally, Hakka would only offer the “three sacrifices” to the gods on special occasions.
 These sacrifices consisted of chicken, pork, and dried squid.
-Following the worship, Hakka women would skillfully slice the pork and pre-soaked squid, adding homegrown green onions and soy sauce before stir-frying these ingredients together.
+After the worship, Hakka women would skillfully slice the pork and pre-soaked squid, adding homegrown green onions and soy sauce before stir-frying the ingredients together.
 This culinary tradition gave rise to what we now know as Hakka stir-fry, a delightful dish best enjoyed with a bowl of rice.

 Recipe of Hakka-style Stir Fry (客家小炒) by Wu Ming (吳鳴)